tmampa/Directory-of-Bootcamps/README.md

 # BootWorld - A Directory of Bootcamps

-> HTML & CSS Capstone Project (EasySearch - A online directory of restaurants) A responsive website built following the original project specifications from [Microverse Capstone Project - Directory of Schools](https://www.notion.so/HTML-CSS-capstone-project-Directory-of-Schools-eea352bfaf3e4a83b2917df1f9a4e140)
+> HTML & CSS Capstone Project (BootWorld- A online directory of bootcamps A responsive website built following the original project specifications from [Microverse Capstone Project - Directory of Schools](https://www.notion.so/HTML-CSS-capstone-project-Directory-of-Schools-eea352bfaf3e4a83b2917df1f9a4e140)

 ### Main page